Wahoo vs Garmin: which bike computer should you choose?

 Although Garmin has upped its game on setup and configuration, Wahoo still wins out on tight integration with its smartphone app.
 This enables you to set up and customise pretty much everything via the app rather than on the device itself, although that’s still an option.
 You can also port your configuration over if you buy a new Wahoo computer.

 Garmin is catching up with an easy phone-based setup and can move your data over from an older Garmin device too.
-There is also phone-app control of some settings, but it’s not as easy as with Wahoo’s app and you still need to use fiddly on-device menus to customise many features.
+There is also phone-app control of some settings, but it’s not as easy as with Wahoo’s app and you still need to use fiddly on-device menus to customise many features on some of its computers.

 Wahoo and Garmin features

-The top-end Garmin Edge 1040 and the Wahoo Elemnt Roam now give you dual-band GPS reception, although the Elemnt Roam costs considerably less.
+The majority of Garmin's and Wahoo's computers now give you dual-band GPS reception, with the only exception the Garmin Edge 130 Plus.
 This improves positional accuracy, particularly if riding under tree cover or in urban environments.

-There are other novel features in the new Elemnt Roam, including public route sharing, which lets you broadcast route files to nearby Wahoo computer users, avoiding the need to email files if you want to share a route.
+There are other novel features in the Elemnt computers, including public route sharing, which enables you to broadcast route files to nearby Wahoo computer users, avoiding the need to email files if you want to share a route.

-In other respects, Garmin and Wahoo match each other feature-for-feature, with items such as climb profiles, live tracking, radar support and on-device workouts.
+In other respects, Garmin and Wahoo match each other feature-for-feature, with items such as climb profiles, live tracking (although this is due for delivery in early 2025 for the Wahoo Elemnt Ace), radar support and on-device workouts.

 The two brands also enable you to configure the data you see as you ride.
-You’ll get more data fields per screen on the Garmin Edge 1030 Plus and 1040, but fewer on the Edge 130 Plus.
+You’ll get more data fields per screen on the Garmin Edge 1040 and 1050, but fewer on the Edge 130 Plus.

 Garmin and Wahoo computers give you plenty of workout stats via their respective phone apps.
 Garmin Connect is particularly full-featured, giving you loads of stats on training effect and other metrics, whereas the Wahoo app covers the basics unless you subscribe to Wahoo X.